modelcontextprotocol/servers/CONTRIBUTING.md

 - Follow the existing code style in the repository
 - Include appropriate type definitions
 - Add comments for complex logic
+- Use `uvx ruff check` to check your code
+- Use `uvx ruff format` to automatically format your code

 ### Documentation
 - Include a detailed README.md in your server directory